sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 		minikube dashboard

-	this will open the dashboard in the dafault browser.
+	this will open the dashboard in the default browser.

 	> **Replica Sets** and **Replication Controllers** are being deprecated in favor of **Deployments**.